 A transport company provides express bus and tour bus services which are exempt and standard rated supplies respectively.
 Determination of taxable turnover will only include supply of tour bus services.

-For GST registration purpose, the method to use for computing taxable turnover depends on the business set-up, e.g. sole-proprietorship, partnership or company.
+11. For GST registration purposes, the method to use for computing taxable turnover depends on the category of person, e.g. sole-proprietorship, partnership or company.